-During the pandemic, we wanted to understand the role of music in helping people to cope with the first lockdown (~ April 2020).
+In the early days of the pandemic, we wanted to understand the role of musical engagement in helping people to cope with the first lockdown (~ April-May 2020).

 In short, we found that: